edublancas/edublancas.github.io/_posts/2024-08-28-ai-web-scraper.md

 > You're an expert web scraper.
 >
-> The user will provide the HTML content and the extracted values in JSON format.
+> The user will provide the HTML content and the column name.
 > Your job is to come up with an XPath that will return all elements of that column.
 >
 > The XPath should be a string that can be evaluated by Selenium's